eccentricOrange/personal-blogs/docs/concepts.md

 > What if I want to allow someone else to add another pull-up or pull-down resistor, but I still want my circuit to have a default state that I designed?

 I ran into this problem fairly recently.
 I'm designing a circuit board with a professor at my university that is intended to be a development platform for students to learn Control Systems.
 One of the components requires a certain voltage to be put into sleep or normal mode.
 We want to add a pull-down resistor to make sure that it works (normal/awake) mode without needing to connect any additional components.
-However, it deals with somewhat high currents (25 V, 5 A), so it's reasonable to expect that someone might want to add a pull-up resistor to make it sleep by default.
+However, our system deals with somewhat high currents (25 V, 5 A), so it's reasonable to expect that someone might want to add a pull-up resistor to make it sleep by default (for safety reasons).

 Both goals are fairly reasonable, so we cannot choose one.
-So how do we do this?
+So how do we reconcile them?

 The solution is to use a **weak pull-up or pull-down resistor**.
 In essence, you can override the default state of the circuit by adding a stronger pull-up or pull-down resistor.
 But if you don't add anything, the default state is maintained.